trolldbois/pytan/doc/html/_sources/introduction.txt

 ---------------------------------

 * For command line usage, refer to `Command Line Help Index <_static/bin_doc/index.html>`_
-* For API Examples, refer to the :doc:`examples/pytan_examples`
+* For PyTan API Examples, refer to the :doc:`examples/pytan_examples`
-* For in depth API Documentation, refer to the :doc:`pytan`, especially the :mod:`pytan.handler`
+* For in depth API Documentation, refer to the :doc:`pytan` documentation, especially the :mod:`pytan.handler`

 Directory Layout
 ---------------------------------